Players in Contract Years to Target (2019 Fantasy Baseball)

 For every stat presented to defend our stance on a player, there is one that can go against him.
 We often lean toward confirmation bias, presenting just the statistics that favor our opinion.
 When looking deep into the numbers, there isn’t one player in the league–outside of maybe Mike Trout–without some sort of flaw or reason they could underperform this year.

 That’s why discussing contract-year players gets murky.
-There is no statistical evidence that backs up whether or not players truly performs better when in the final year before hitting free agency.
+There is no statistical evidence that backs up whether or not players truly perform better when in the final year before hitting free agency.

 Sure, you can find some examples of players who did.
 Take, for instance, Patrick Corbin in 2018.
 By nearly every measure, he had the best season of his career.
 It came at the best time, as he was in the final year of his contract with the Diamondbacks.
 Prior to 2018, Corbin’s name was barely mentioned as one of the most attractive pieces for the upcoming free-agent class, but he parlayed his 2018 numbers into a six-year, $140 million deal with the Nationals.